 Before using our formal complaints process, please try to contact the service or team at the council that has caused your dissatisfaction to see if an informal solution can be found.

-The easiest and quickest way to make a formal complaint is to use our formal complaints form.
+The easiest and quickest way to make a formal complaint is to use our online formal complaints form.

 Alternatively, complaints can be made in writing to: